agn-7/agn_torso_detection/README.md

-# TORSO detection package from LaserScan 2D points.
+# Torso detection package from LaserScan 2D points.

 This package listen from `/scan_ubg` laser scan message.

 ## Usage:

- - clone this repo.
+ - Clone this repo.
  - `catkin_make`
  - `rosrun new_torso_detection new_torso_detection.py `